 We know not everyone can meet us on our travels or visit the Bloomington campus.
 But we still want to talk with you, answer your questions, and provide the information you want about our programs.
-When we have live chats coming up, we’ll post the details here.
+When we have virtual information sessions coming up, we’ll post the details here.
 Until then, look through our past topics for questions and answers from our previous chats and more information on our programs and related topics.

 Explore past topics

 - Experience Day

 Q. If we are interested in meeting with a particular professor, could we set up a meeting with him or her?